kelvinagyareyeboah/kady-ai/README.md

 # kady-ai
-An intelligent productivity platform designed to streamline workflows,
+An intelligent productivity platform designed to streamline